RightIntel/api-client/README.md

 # api-client

-JavaScript api client for use in React and Node
+Sharpr JavaScript api client for use in React and Node

 ## Tell me more